Connelly Lemuelu: Background

 Born and raised in Auckland, New Zealand, Lemuelu played rugby union for Papatoetoe before moving to Australia as a fifteen-year old to attend Keebra Park State High School.
 While at Keebra Park, he signed with the Wests Tigers.

 Playing career

 Early career (2016-2019)

 In 2016, Lemuelu was a member of Keebra Park's rugby league team.
 In the Queensland state championship game, he kicked the winning field goal in a 27–26 win over Coombabah State High School.
 On 14 September 2016, he started at fullback in Keebra Park's 24–26 loss to Westfields Sports High School in the GIO Schoolboy Cup final, scoring two tries.

 In 2017, Lemuelu moved to Sydney, joining the Wests Tigers under-20 side.
 In 2019, after two seasons with the Tigers, Lemuelu joined the Canterbury-Bankstown Bulldogs, playing for their New South Wales Cup side.
 On 3 July 2019, he was elevated to the Bulldogs' NRL squad, signing a development contract.

-On 29 October 2019, he signed a two-year deal with the North Queensland Cowboys.